 The lower half of the exterior of the Dome of the Rock mosque is covered with marble while the second half is covered with blue qashany squares (mosaic), gorgeously inscribed with the Quranic chapter “Ya Sin,” a work commissioned in the 16th century by the Turkish Caliph Suleiman the Magnificent.

 The entire Noble Sanctuary, including both the Dome of the Rock mosque and over one sixth of Jerusalem’s old city, is considered al-Aqsa Mosque.

 The classical Hanbalite scholar, Mujir ad-Din al-Hanbali explains in his book al-Uns al-Jaleel:

 It is common among people that al-Aqsa is the one located towards the qiblah, the mosque constructed in the foremost area including the pulpit and the big mihraab (prayer niche), while the truth is that al-Aqsa is the name of all what is within its compound inside the walls, the building in the foremost area and others, the Dome of the Rock Mosque, the corridors, etc.; al-Aqsa means all that is within the walls.

-The entire enclosed area is considered al-Aqsa Mosque, and thus, prayer anywhere within the enclosed sanctuary will be weighed 500 times more than prayer in a regular mosque, as the above-mentioned hadith explains.
+The entire enclosed area is considered al-Aqsa Mosque, and thus, prayer anywhere within the enclosed sanctuary will be weighed 500 times more than prayer in a regular mosque.
 And Allah knows best.